Skip to main content

 How Do 3 on 6 Implants Function?

-3 on 6 implants work by separating the upper or lower arch into three independent sections.
-These are called bridges.
+3 on 6 implants divide the upper or lower arch into three sections, which are called bridges.

 Each bridge holds four artificial crowns and is anchored into the jaw by two implants.
 Since it takes 3 bridges to cover an arch, you will have a total of six implants.